Gaussian Process Regression for Estimating EM Ducting Within the Marine Atmospheric Boundary Layer: Results and Discussion

-The variance of the predictions from the na\"{i}ve case is similar to that from the ground truth (Figs. 6 and 7).
-This unexpected variance inflation can be attributed to the high dimensionality of the array of propagation factors (\textit{i.e} adding noise to every dimension can knock the test point further away from the training points in space).
-As can be seen in Table 3, the average Euclidean distance between the test inputs and their closest training input for the noise-contaminated test inputs is between 1.4 and 5.3 times further away.

-While the improvement in variance is limited, the inverse-variance weighted method offers a large improvement to the predictions, decreasing the MSE (shown in the last two columns of Table 1 \& 2) without the computational cost of MC sampling with 1000 samples (Table 3).
-Variability is expected due to random training/test splits and in the optimization of hyperparameters.
+Unexpected variance inflation in the presence of noise can be attributed to the high dimensionality of the array of propagation factors (\textit{i.e} adding noise to every dimension can knock the test point further away from the training points in space).
+As can be seen in Table 3, the average Euclidean distance between the test inputs and their closest training input for the noise-contaminated test inputs is between 1.22 and 2.73 times further away.
+As can be seen in Figure 6, the increase in variance from using the inverse-variance weighted method made labels be within the 95\% confidence interval of the prediction.
+The inverse-variance weighted method thus can offer an improvement without the computational cost of MC sampling with 1000 samples.